 After going through the entire employee search, interview and hiring process, it’s time to train your business’ new employee.
 Typically when someone is hired on a managerial level, they are cross-trained to perform a variety of tasks in multiple roles within the organization.
 Now it has become common for new, non-manager level employees to also learn skills required for various roles.

-While cross-training employees can provide great benefits to any business, there can also be some downsides.
+While cross-training employees can provide great benefits to any business, there can also be some downsides, making it an advantage and disadvantage.
 Here are a few pros and cons of cross-training employees.

 The Advantages of Cross-Training Employees